Key Takeaways:

 What Is Common-Law Marriage?

 It’s a kind of de facto marriage or marriage by default.
 A couple shares bank accounts, often has kids, and generally view each other as spouses.
-People frequently use this term colloquially to refer to any long-term domestic relationship, even if the label is technically incorrect.

 Does Oregon Have Common-Law Marriage?